grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _the sub with the ram fires on the Prospect with a deck gun_
 	* {maybe it's not going to try ramming them again because of the storm? they know it's the same sub because of the unique ram on the bow; why not torp?
 Torp also nearly useless on the surface in this weather.}
-	* [ ] The enemy sub uses both loudspeakers and ship-to-ship to warn them not to submerge by the authority of blah blah
+	* [ ] The pursuing sub uses both loudspeakers and ship-to-ship to warn them not to submerge by the authority of blah blah

 * [ ] _Gregory is killed in the attack.
 They leave his body awash on the deck as the descend, blood running down the deck and mixing with the whitewater pouring over it._
 	* Percy dives out from under him with him pounding on the Hatch.
-	* (Or should this be Chips?
-Would that be more dramatically interesting?)
 	* He gets up and waves to the sub with the ram as the Prospect is diving, but they shoot him.
 	* His body drapes over the fairing, and then floats up off the sail as it disappears under him.
+	* Chips is in the control room when it happens; she's pissed, but Percy tells her to leave

-* [ ] _They realize the enemy sub is turning away, getting some distance so they can fire torps._
+* [ ] _They realize the pursuing sub is turning away, getting some distance so they can fire torps._

-* [ ] _the enemy sub fires a torpedo_
+* [ ] _the pursuing sub fires a torpedo_

 * [ ] _Panicked fear as they push the boat down, caught between the pincers of the torpedo incoming and the cold depths of hell below them._

 * [ ] _The torpedo implodes at 200 meters, it can't swim deeper than that._

-### Chase scene (Run to stilt city, morning day 4)
+### Chase scene (Run to Pylon City, morning day 4)

 * [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
 	* {Except where O'brian had horizontal runs across the surface, here the chase might be _vertical_ into the depths}
 		* {consider note from rough narrative section with the suggestion that it might be dramatic if they keep getting detected and keep having to go deeper, until they are at the limits of their depths and batteries.}
 	* [ ] A scene where they are eating in the galley
 		* This is where they ask WHY the sub is chasing them with Owen in the room; the answer gets revealed
+			* Owen is in the room when someone describes the commander of the sub.
+"Uh oh." he says.
 			* Maybe it's that they are after Owen ("the kid?") for some reason?
 Something he did, he ran away from Authority military?
 Took something with him?
 Slept with the commander's wife?
 (I kinda dig that, this story needs more sex)
 			* Though keep in mind note about randomness of human cruelty --- maybe Owen says the commander doesn't even LIKE his wife, he just wants to kill Owen for the sheer belligerence of it.
+		* It's possible this could be moved to the chase in the garbage patch.
+In which case, maybe Owen sees the sub with the ram coming into pylon city?
+			* Doing it this way eliminates the possibility of Percy just leaving Owen on the dock at Pylon City
 		* Hemi feeds Herschel on the table, maybe it pisses off Percy

 * [ ] _something breaks that needs fixing_
+		* This maybe goes before the meal where they talk about why they are being chased
 		* possibly the original wound from the ramming breaks open again
 		* possibly an engine park that Chips needs to fix {bilge pump from the hardware shop?}
+		* Confrontation between Chips and Percy about Gregory

 * [ ] _Watching the battery gauges --- how long can they go before they are forced to the surface?_
 	* [ ] They listen in silence, pushing down their own fear.
 But that can't prevent small tears from welling up in Percy's eyes.

-### --- (hiding in the depths, escape under the deep scattering layer) (Run to stilt city, night 4)
+### --- (hiding in the depths, escape under the deep scattering layer) (Run to Pylon City, night 4)

 * [ ] _The dive below the deep scattering layer_